gretor0231/UNM-mobile-app/README.md

 Contact information: gretor0231@gmail.com

-DemoVideo, Unofficial transcript and final apk in the Other folder.
+DemoVideo and final apk in the Other folder.

 ## Screenshot: